 V = 1/p = V/m

 v ⇒ specific volume [m³/kg]

 Among other things, it is used to create P-V diagrams in thermodynamics, which describe changes in volume and pressure in a system.
-A P-V diagram may look like this:
+A P-V diagram is presented below.

 Specific heat capacity

-The increase in temperature of a body causes an increase in the kinetic energy of its smallest particles.
-Heating means an input of energy, and cooling means the extraction of energy.
-The heat that a body takes in is proportional to the mass and temperature change of the body.
+The increase in the temperature of a body causes an increase in the kinetic energy of its smallest particles.
+Heating entails energy input, and cooling involves energy extraction.
+The heat absorbed by a body is proportional to the mass and temperature change of the body.
 The constant of proportionality is called specific heating capacity.
 It is a material constant.

-Example: The specific heating capacity for water is cH2O = 4.19 J/(kg*K).
-This means that the energy of 4.19 kJ is necessary to increase one kilogram of water by one Kelvin.
+Example: The specific heating capacity for water is cH2O = 4.19 J/(kg*K), i.e., the energy of 4.19 kJ is necessary to increase 1 kg of water by 1 K.

-The specific heating capacity, or the calculation of the heat, is achieved via the following formula:
+The specific heating capacity, or the heat, is calculated as:

 ΔQ = c * m * ΔT